CSbyGB/pentips/windows/powershell-cmd.md

-# Useful commands with Powershell and cmd
+# Useful commands with Powershell, cmd and Sysinternals

 ## Powershell